 What is Giardiasis?

-How is it spread?
+How is Giardiasis spread?

-How is it treated?
+How is Giardiasis treated?

 Practice good hygiene and always wash your hands after going to the toilet and before preparing food.
 Prompt and proper treatment will help stop the spread of the parasite to other family members or in day care centers.
 Do not drink water from streams or lakes.

 - Frequent, loose and pale greasy stools